PrecisionApps/app-support-skincare/README.md

-# GlowAI – Skincare App Support Site
+# SkinCare – App Support Site

-Support website for GlowAI, an AI-powered skincare analysis app.
+Support website for SkinCare, an AI-powered cosmetic suggestions app.

-## ⚠️ Medical Disclaimer
+## ⚠️ Cosmetic Use Only

-**GlowAI is NOT a medical device and does NOT provide medical advice.** All information is for general educational purposes only.
-This app cannot diagnose skin cancer, dermatological conditions, or any disease.
-Always consult a board-certified dermatologist or qualified healthcare provider for skin concerns.
+**SkinCare provides cosmetic and aesthetic suggestions ONLY.** This app does NOT detect illnesses, analyze skin conditions, or provide medical advice of any kind.
+All output is for entertainment and cosmetic purposes only.

 ## Privacy Highlights

-- **Photos are NEVER stored** – processed once and immediately discarded
+- **No biometric data collected** – no facial geometry, recognition templates, or depth maps
+- **2D image only** – only the image file you upload is processed
-- **No photo uploads** – images are never transmitted to servers
+- **Secure processing** – images are sent to our secure backend to be processed by an LLM
-- **Your privacy is paramount** – we collect minimal data
+- **Not permanently stored** – images are not saved in databases or used for training

 ## Pages